 6. Minimalist Sneakers

-These chunky ‘90s-inspired kicks work best when the shaft hits max three inches above your ankle bone.
+These chunky rain-boot-inspired kicks work best when the shaft hits max three inches above your ankle bone.
 Similar to leather ankle boots, you want there to be a clear delineation between your calf and the shoe, rather than one long continuous line.
-This helps your legs look nice and lean in comparison to the lug sole and heavy hardware on your Dr. Martens.
+This helps your legs look nice and lean in comparison to the lug sole.
 Even better if you choose a bold color like white or cherry red.